-- ceased to be a Director, as announced on 30 May 2018 - appointed on 1 June 2018
+^{} ceased to be a Director, as announced on 30 May 2018

 Non-executive directors are not appointed for specified terms; appointments of Board members can be terminated at any time without penalty and the Company's Articles of Association ("Articles") require each Director to retire and submit himself/herself to re-election by the shareholders at every third year.
 In addition, the Board believes that continuity and experience adds to its strength.